School Programs

 First Peoples of the Ozarks

-Through hands-on exploration of the museum’s historic grounds, exhibit hall, and education collections, students will discover ways the First Peoples of the Ozarks interacted with their environment and used natural resources in their daily life, including making tools, preparing and processing food, and more.
+Through hands-on exploration of the museum’s historic grounds, exhibit hall, and education collections, students discover ways the First Peoples of the Ozarks interacted with their environment and used natural resources in their daily lives, including making tools, preparing and processing food, and more.
+Social studies curriculum frameworks include place, region, and culture; resources and movement; chronology; change over time; evidence; and perspective.
+Science frameworks include life sciences and ecology.

 Mr. Cooper’s Barn and the Steele General Store

-Through hands-on exploration, students will experience what life was like on a 1930s farm in the Ozarks.
-Students will also take a visit to the museum’s 1879s general store to learn about the Great Depression and trade and barter for needed supplies.
-Students will also explore the museum’s exhibit hall with a focus on the arrival of electricity to the Arkansas Ozarks and the “alphabet agencies” of the 1930s.
+Students experience what life was like on a 1930s farm in the Ozarks through hands-on exploration and a visit to the museum’s general store (built in 1879) to learn about the Great Depression as well as trading and bartering for needed supplies.
+They explore the museum’s exhibit hall with a focus on the arrival of electricity to the Arkansas Ozarks and the “alphabet agencies” of the 1930s.
+Social studies curriculum frameworks include economics; place, region, and culture; resources and movement; change over time; and evidence.

 Then and Now